hanzla-anjum016/hanzla-anjum016/README.md

 ## 🚀 About Me
-I am a young and passionate Python coder, i have a good command in Python, HTML, CSS.
+I am a young and passionate Python coder, I have a good command in Python, HTML, CSS.
 Also, I am an enthusiastic techie.
 For more information, you can contact me via mail and social media.
+I am an AI engineer.
+I develope AI algorithm using python.
+You can check out my projects.

 ## 🔗 Links